AmericanMedicalAssociation/AMA-style-guide/styleguide/source/_patterns/00-atoms/08-media/01-video-youtube/01-video-youtube.md

 el: ".test"
 title: "Video - Youtube"
 ---
-Youtube video embedded player PLACEHOLDER DESC
+An embedded Youtube video player.
+It consists of an iframe element.